Developing a Partnership

 - which LBS agency will provide what services and to whom they should provide them

-However, planning for LBS services in isolation from the rest of the community is not in keeping with Employment Ontario’s emphasis on seamless services and EO’s Service Delivery Framework.
-Because of this, the LSPC process goes beyond the literacy sector to bring other EO and community organizations to the planning table.
+However, planning for LBS services in isolation from the rest of the community is not in keeping with the emphasis on seamless services.
+Because of this, the LSPC process goes beyond the literacy sector to bring other EO, adult education and community organizations to the planning table.
 By including those whose mandates complement LBS and who provide additional services, LBS learners can get the necessary supports and transitions.
-Of particular importance are other EO and

 The benefits of partnerships, which we talked about earlier, come into play as we extend our service planning to other LBS agencies and to the various community stakeholders.
 These other partners can provide different perspectives, identify different gaps, etc. to help develop and evaluate a Literacy Service Plan that better works with the community for the benefit of clients and learners.

 It is the responsibility of the regional networks to facilitate the LSPC process and complete the Literacy Services Plans.
-Some examples of what the regional networks are doing to support LBS programs in community service planning are:
+For example:

 Case management is the key to making the wrap-around service delivery model work.
 (Wikipedia defines case management as the coordination of services on behalf of an individual person who may be considered a case in different settings such as health care, nursing, rehabilitation, social work, disability insurance, employment, and law.)
 Literacy learners often have multiple barriers.
 These barriers, combined with low skills, make it difficult for learners to know where to get help in their community.
-Working amongst services to remove these other barriers allows learners to work on their learning goals.
-For examples, look at:
+Working collaboratively among services to remove these other barriers allows learners to work on their learning goals.